Triple-stranded DNA: Structure

-Examples of triple-stranded DNA have been found in natural sources with the required structural elements, for example in Satellite DNA.
+Examples of triple-stranded DNA from natural sources with the necessary combination of base composition and structural elements have been described, for example in Satellite DNA.

 Hoogsteen base pairing

 A thymine (T) nucleobase can bind to a Watson–Crick base-pairing of T-A by forming a Hoogsteen hydrogen bond.
 The thymine hydrogen bonds with the adenosine (A) of the original double-stranded DNA to create a T-A*T base-triplet.

 Intermolecular and intramolecular interactions

 There are two classes of triplex DNA: intermolecular and intramolecular formations.
 An intermolecular triplex refers to triplex formation between a duplex and a different (third) strand of DNA.
 The third strand can either be from a neighboring chromosome or a triplex forming oligonucleotide (TFO).
 Intramolecular triplex DNA is formed from a duplex with homopurine and homopyrimidine strands with mirror repeat symmetry.
 The degree of supercoiling in DNA influences the amount of intramolecular triplex formation that occurs.
 There are two different types of intramolecular triplex DNA: H-DNA and H*-DNA.
 Formation of H-DNA is stabilized under acidic conditions and in the presence of divalent cations such as Mg2+.
 In this conformation, the homopyrimidine strand in the duplex bends back to bind to the purine strand in a parallel fashion.
 The base triads used to stabilize this conformation are T-A*T and C-G*A+.
 The cytosine of this base triad needs to be protonated in order to form this intramolecular triple helix, which is why this conformation is stabilized under acidic conditions.
 H*-DNA has favorable formation conditions at neutral pH and in the presence of divalent cations.
 This intramolecular conformation is formed from the binding of the homopurine and purine strand of the duplex in an antiparallel fashion.
 It is stabilized by T-A*A and C-G*G base triplets.